bservent/YLB_Your_Local_Business/README.md

 ## User Story

 User will navigate home page.
-There will be a nav bar with about page, businesses, products, sign up, and contact to guide user throughout website.
+There will be a nav bar with about page, businesses, products, sign up, and contact.

 The business user will have a marketing platform to market themselves and will be connected to their products/services page.